code-by/RN_TODO_SA/README.md

 ### iOS

-For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).
+For iOS, need to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).

-The first time you create a new project, run the Ruby bundler to install CocoaPods itself:
+The first time un the Ruby bundler to install CocoaPods itself:

 ```sh
 bundle install